-At the western tip of the Old City, you will find Castillo de San Sebastian.
-This area is wonderful at all times of day, and especially as the sun sets.
+Castillo de San Sebastian is at the western tip of the Old City.
+This area is wonderful at all times of day, especially as the sun sets.
 Leading from the city to the castle is the Paseo Frenando Quiñones, an elevated pathway, perfect to walk along as the sun sets over the Atlantic.

 The city of Cádiz hosts a fantastic gay pride according to the Spaniards.
 Although the city’s young population is not the largest, people of all ages flock to this beautiful place to show LGBT community pride!

-El Teniente Seblon is another gay bar option, but again I did not visit.
-The El Teniente Facebook Page also does not seem to have many photos of a typical night so I can’t give a recommendation for this one.
+El Teniente Seblon is another gay bar option, but since I did not get to visit, I can’t tell you for sure what it’s like.
+Their Facebook Page also does not seem to have many photos of a typical night.

-If the Cádiz gay bars aren’t your cup of tea, then you can always wander into the city center late in the evening.
+If the Cádiz gay bars aren’t your vibe, then you can always wander into the city center late in the evening.
 You will surely find bars and restaurants buzzing!